jitdarkfighter/Precog-Assignment/Task2/report.md

     - Note: both should be together, one by itself wont work
         - Too much data on a low parameter model will not train well
         - Too less data on a large parameter model will cause it to overfit badly, as experieced before in Task 1.

+    - Input size can be reshaped like the paper before passing it onto the model.
+Because of this my RNN input size is `512*11` dimensions, whereas in the paper is just 512.
+And that's also why in the paper the input to the lstm is `512*1*width`.
+This doesn't have too much issues just that the training wastes too many resources.

 - Articles Reffered too
     - https://medium.com/@piyushkashyap045/understanding-pytorch-autograd-a-complete-guide-for-deep-learning-practitioners-f5dd1f43b417